sethgis/Wind-Erosion-Modelling/source/Service/Forest Alerts.rst

  After accessing the forest surveilance product, a user is required to fill the forest surveilance form and define their specified attributes.

  Forest surveilance takes in
-    - Country
+    * Country
-    - Forest of interest
+    * Forest of interest
-    - Duration of monitoring
+    * Duration of monitoring
-    - Platform, which is Sentinel 1 Radar
+    * Platform, which is Sentinel 1 Radar

- The figure below shows the capture of the form.
+ The figure below shows the form to be filled.

 .. figure:: ../_static/Images/suv.png
     :width: 600